 Submit Form 2: Assumption of Liability together with Form 1 with the planning application submission.
 If the liable party changes you can withdraw or transfer the liability at any time before the development commences using Form 3 or 4 (whichever is applicable).

-Note: If you consider that the development should be offered relief from paying CIL submit the applicable exemption or relief form.
-Guidance notes on self build, annex and extension relief can be downloaded from the Downloadable documents box at the end of this page.
+Note: If you consider that the development should be offered relief from paying CIL, submit the applicable exemption or relief form.
+Guidance notes on self build, annex and extension relief and social housing relief can be downloaded from the Downloadable documents box at the end of this page.

 Stage 3: Liability Notice (responsibility of council)